What Is Laser Engraving And How Does It Work?

 8. High productivity – processing speed up to 100 mm/min.

-9. The exclusion of the human factor (the processing process is controlled by a program, without the direct participation of the operator), which significantly reduces the risk of damage to the product.
+9. The exclusion of the human factor (the processing process is controlled by a program, without the direct participation of the operator) significantly reduces the risk of damage to the product.

 Laser engraving and cutting: Cons